BigAlzz/AppManager/README.md

 ## Usage

-1. **Adding Applications**:
-   - Click "Add Application" button
-   - Enter application details (name, path, type)
-   - Optionally add description and user guide

-2. **Auto-discovering Applications**:
-   - Click "Autodiscover Apps" button
-   - Select the directory to scan
+### Adding Applications
+- **Manual**: Add applications with custom names and descriptions
-   - AppManager will find and add applications automatically
+- **Auto-discover**: Scan directories to find Python applications automatically

-3. **Managing Applications**:
+### Managing Applications
-   - Launch/Stop applications from the dashboard
+- Launch/Stop applications with a single click
+- Monitor application status and output
 - Rate applications with the star system
-   - Filter applications using the quick search
+- Filter and sort applications as needed
-   - Sort applications by various criteria
-   - View application status and terminal output

-4. **Application Types**:
-   - Django apps will run on automatically assigned ports
-   - Flask apps will run with proper host/port configuration
-   - Python scripts will run in their own terminal
-   - All apps run in their respective virtual environments if available

-## Features in Detail
+### Features in Detail

-### Smart Application Discovery
-- Scans directories for Python applications
-- Detects application type (Django, Flask, Script)
-- Finds and uses virtual environments
-- Extracts descriptions from README files

-### Application Management
 - Real-time status monitoring
 - Terminal output capture
 - Automatic port management
 - Virtual environment integration
 - Process cleanup on stop

-### User Interface
 - Modern card-based design
 - Real-time search filtering
 - Multiple sorting options
 - Star rating system
 - Terminal output display
 - Loading screens with progress
-- User guide modal
+- User guide support

+## Documentation

+For detailed information about using App Manager, please refer to the [Help Guide](HELP.md).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Django Framework
+- Bootstrap for UI components
+- Font Awesome for icons
+- All contributors who have helped shape this project